 Herniated discs in your lumbar spine typically cause sciatica pain that radiates through your leg and into your foot.
 It’s also common to have weakness or numbness in your leg muscles.
 When you have a herniated disc in your neck, you usually experience numbness, weakness, and pain in your upper arms, shoulders, fingers, and hands.

 Specific movements like sneezing and coughing often worsen herniated disc pain.

-Dr. Srini conducts a comprehensive physical exam and reviews your symptoms to determine if a herniated disc is causing your pain.
+Dr. Henriquez conducts a comprehensive physical exam and reviews your symptoms to determine if a herniated disc is causing your pain.
 In some cases, he might also suggest digital imaging tests to rule out other potential conditions.

-Dr. Srini also offers innovative therapies like transcutaneous electrical nerve stimulation (TENS) or radiofrequency ablations.
+Dr. Henriquez also offers innovative therapies like transcutaneous electrical nerve stimulation (TENS) or radiofrequency ablations.
 These pain management treatments use small electrical currents to provide pain relief.